mohamedyd/awesome_resources/ml-blogs-articles.md

 ## Large Language Models

+* [Llama from scratch (or how to implement a paper without crying)](https://blog.briankitano.com/llama-from-scratch/): The author wants to provide some tips from my experience implementing a paper.
+I'm going to cover my tips so far from implementing a dramatically scaled-down version of Llama for training TinyShakespeare.

 * [Generative AI exists because of the transformer](https://ig.ft.com/generative-ai/): interesting visual storytelling of how LLMs and transformers work.

 * [AutoGen: Enabling next-generation large language model applications](https://www.microsoft.com/en-us/research/blog/autogen-enabling-next-generation-large-language-model-applications/): AutoGen is a framework for simplifying the orchestration, optimization, and automation of LLM workflows.